 Draper speed affects the orientation of stalks in the windrow.
 Faster draper speeds tend to form herringbone or dovetail configurations.
 Refer to your header operator's manual for guidelines on what speed to use.

-The draper speed can be set with switches on the CDM relative to the ground speed of the windrower, or can run independently.
+The draper speed can be set with switches on the CDM relative to the ground speed of the windrower with the Header Index function, or can run independently.

 6.5.4.1 Draper To Ground Speed